pygospa/RSpecBook/notes.md

 parameter and lager removing it, when it becomes obsolete)

 This helps "moving with confidence" as we keep the examples passing.

+## Chapter 7: Specifying an Algorithm

+First RSpec code examples where easy, because they had a simple responsibility - send messages to `output`.
+The next responsibility is more complex: "We need to specify the algorithm we're going to use the mark a guess submitted by the codebreaker."

+### Begin with the Simplest Example

+"At any point in this part of the process, we want to find the example that we think would be the simplest to implement."

+    (...)
+    describe "#guess" do
+      context "with no matches" do
+        it "sends a mark with ''" do
+          game.start('1234')
+          output.should_receive(:puts).with('')
+          game.guess('5555')
+        end
+      end
+    end

+It will fail, now we do the simplest think possible to make it pass:

+    def guess(guess)
+      @output.puts ''
+    end

+Even though we know this is not our finished algorithm, it will help us develop the algorithm step by step, making sure that every example has passed once and will pass again when working on new examples!

+### Follow Up with the Next Simplest Example

+    context "with 1 number match" do
+      it "sends a mark with '-'" do
+        game.start('1234')
+        output.should_receive(:puts).with('-')
+        game.guess('2555')
+      end
+    end

+Making it pass:

+    def guess(guess)
+      if @secret.include?(guess[0])
+        @output.puts '-'
+      else
+        @output.puts ''
+      end
+    end

+This will make both, the previous and the current example pass.

+"This is one of those moments that makes people who are new to TDD uncomfortable.
+We know with some certainty that this is not the implementation we want when we're finished, and we might even have a good idea of what that implementation should be.
+The problem is that we don't have enough examples to really specify what this code *should* do, so any code that we write right now would be speculative."

+### Refactor to Remove Duplicatoin

+Remove the duplication of sending messages to the output:

+    def guess(guess)
+      if @secret.include?(guess[0])
+        mark = '-'
+      else
+        mark = ''
+      end
+      @output.puts mark
+    end

+We have only one number match, and still need to test one exact match:

+    context "with 1 exact match" do
+      it "sends a mark with '+'" do
+        game.start('1234')
+        output.should_receive(:puts).with('+')
+        game.guess('1555')
+      end
+    end

+Add code:

+    def guess(guess)
+      if guess[0] == @secret[0]
+        mark = '+'
+      elsif @secret.include?(guess[0])
+        mark = '-'
+      else
+        mark = ''
+      end
+      @output.puts mark
+    end

+### Refactor to Express Intent

+Refactoring is about improving design, not only removing duplications!
+`if guess[0] == @secret[0]` and `elsif @secret.include?(guess[0])` might be
+clear to us (now), but they really badly express our intent, so another programmer would have a hard time reading and understanding the code.

+We use *Extract Method refactoring* to introduce abstraction that more clearly express the intent of the `guess()`-Method:

+    def guess(guess)
+      if exact_match?(guess, 0)
+        mark = '+'
+      elsif @secret.include?(guess[0])
+        mark = '-'
+      else
+        mark = ''
+      end
+      @output.puts mark
+    end

+    def exact_match?(guess, index)
+      guess[index] == @secret[index]
+    end

+After each step of refactoring, check specs.
+As they still work as expected, do some more refactoring to further clarify intend:

+     def guess(guess)
+      if exact_match?(guess, 0)
+        mark = '+'
+      elsif number_match?(guess, 0)
+        mark = '-'
+      else
+        mark = ''
+      end
+      @output.puts mark
+    end

+    def exact_match?(guess, index)
+      guess[index] == @secret[index]
+    end

+    def number_match?(guess, index)
+      @secret.include?(guess[index])
+    end

+Now we have *self-documenting* code, that paraphrases English rather than being cryptic.